MetaDocencia/NASA_TOPS-OS101-2026/Module_4/Lesson_2/M4_L2_readme.md

 </tbody>
 </table>

+**Logo credit:**

+**GitHub** - GITHUB®, the GITHUB® logo design, and the INVERTOCAT logo design are trademarks of GitHub, Inc., registered in the United States and other countries.
+**GitLab** - GITLAB and the GITLAB logo are trademarks of GitLab Inc. in the United States and other countries and regions.
+**Bitbucket** - BITBUCKET and the BITBUCKET logo are trademarks of Atlassian Pty Ltd.

 **Example - GitHub Code Search**

 In this example, we will practice searching for open access code on GitHub.
 Let's work through a scenario in which you would like to search for the Lomb and Scargle method for estimating a power spectrum.

 **Example background**

 GitHub enables users to collaborate on a shared project and track their changes with version control.
 Users can create a repository and grant others access, or make it open access.
-GitHub involves a large community of open access users who make their code available for free.
+GitHub involves a large community of open access users who make their code available for free!

 **Example instruction**

-Begin by visiting the GitHub website to search for openly available software packages.
+Begin by visiting the GitHub website to search for openly-available software packages.
 You will need to create a free account for this action.
-Navigate to the Search Code page to begin your search and access tutorials on the interface and capabilities of the search portal.
+Navigate to the Search Code page to begin your search.
+You can even access tutorials on the interface and capabilities of the GitHub search portal.
 Alternatively, you can simply input your search terms in the search bar while on your profile page.
 Next, input the related keywords into the search bar.
 Search for "Lomb Scargle" and find several repositories with relevant code in various languages, along with thousands of related snippets of code.
 Congratulations!
-You have begun your open access software journey and can now view the work of thousands of others who once were where you are now.
-Upwards and onwards!
+You have begun your open access code journey and can now view the work of thousands of others who once were in your footsteps.

 <img src="../images/media/image335.jpg" style="width:100%;height:auto;" />

-Screenshot of the repositories returned from our search
+GitHub search [Screenshot].
+(2023).
+GitHub. [https://github.com/](https://github.com/) (external link)

 <img src="../images/media/image496.jpg" style="width:100%;height:auto;" />

-Screenshot of the code snippets returned from our search
+GitHub search [Screenshot].
+(2023).
+GitHub. [https://github.com/](https://github.com/) (external link)

 ---

-With open software, knowing where to search and what to search for can be a challenging problem.
-You can always start with a Google Search.
+With open code, knowing where to search and what to search for can be a challenging problem.
+You can always start with a Google search.
 However, it can be valuable to think through some of the questions that guide the discovery process.
 If the user lacks relevant experience, it can also be helpful to engage experienced colleagues at this stage.

-Review the flow chart that illustrates how the search follows the definition of the need.
+Review the flow chart below that illustrates how a search follows the definition of the need:

 <img src="../images/media/image128.jpg" style="width:6.23514in;height:3.24979in" />
+Image Credit: NASA

 ### Open Software is Aggregated and Searchable in Repositories